Hello and welcome to the podcast of the Load Seaters, episode 1278 for Tuesday the 21st of October 2025.

 Yeah.

-So obviously there's a president who's because he's only president-elect, so the one who he's obviously going to be taking over from, uh a moussa haraj, uh for allowing alumni to vote on Saturday, and they came prep uh prepared very with the requisite 150 signatures.
+So obviously, there's a president who's because he's only president-elect, so the one who he's obviously going to be taking over from, a Musa Haraj, for allowing alumni to vote on Saturday.

 So that vote will take place on Thursday.

-So there is now a vote against the president elect and the president, a revenge vote of no confidence.
+So there is now a vote against the president-elect and the president, a revenge vote of no confidence.

-Ah, of course.
+Oh, of course.

 Oh my god.

-Um now this is obviously immediate deport.
+Now, this is immediate deport.

-Well, immediate deport, but also I don't frequent white establishments.
+Well, immediate deport, but also, I don't frequent white establishments.

 You're at Oxford.